gilmoreg/steam-battle-serverless/README.md

 ### Technical:
  * Server runs with Express on Node.
  * Tests performed with Mocha, Chai, and Sinon.
- * Hosted on Google Cloud Functions via the Serverless Framework
+ * Hosted as Google Cloud Functions

 ### Dependencies:
  * [axios](https://www.npmjs.com/package/axios) for https requests